Skip to content

 You must also pay close attention to the direction of the message to ensure that inbound customer replies and outbound agent responses are displayed in the correct order.

-Once the data is residing in its new home, you need to rebuild the logic that makes your help desk run.
+Once validation passes, you need to rebuild the logic that makes your help desk run.
 Intercom's automated workflows, such as bots or assignment rules, do not migrate through the API.

 You will need to manually set up Enchant's internal automation to handle ticket routing and auto replies.